jgm/gitit/README.markdown

 A number of people have contributed patches:

-- Gwern Branwen helped to optimize gitit.
+- Gwern Branwen helped to optimize gitit and wrote the InterwikiPlugin.
 - Simon Michael contributed the patch adding RST support.
 - Henry Laxen added support for password resets and helped with the apache proxy instructions.